 Read MoreAfter school, my son often reads on his bed while I work.
 He asks: “do you know what grit is?”
 My interest is piqued.
 I know what grit is, but what does he know about it?
 So I ask him: “What do you think it is?”
 “Grit is building self-toughness.
 It is about persistence and sticking with a long-term goal.”

-Read MoreWhen I teach Organizational Behavior (OB), MBA students with a background in finance or accounting usually groan.
+Read MoreWhen I teach Organizational Behavior, MBA students with a background in finance or accounting usually groan.
 Too soft.
 No numbers.
 It couldn’t be further from the truth.
-Let’s use the topic of work-life balance as an example - you should make strategic decisions on where to invest your time and energy based on ROI.
+The basic assumptions of finance often apply to OB as well.
+When you manage others, you should make strategic decisions on where to invest your time and energy based on Return on Investment (ROI).

-Read MoreMy son’s report card often comes back with the advice to practice listening.
-I think what the teacher probably means is that he should go beyond selective listening.
-My son actually listens too well to whatever serves him well.
-You just don’t know it until a few weeks later.
+Read MoreMy son’s report cards often come back with the advice to practice listening.
+I think what the teacher probably means is that my son should go beyond selective listening.
+Because in my experience, my son actually listens too well to whatever serves him.
+You just don’t know it until a few weeks later, when he uses your lesson against you to point out your own shortcomings.
 Here is how that works.

 Read MoreI wake up to a light ploink ploink sound on Saturday morning.
 When I walk down the stairs to the basement, I see my daughter throwing medium size screws, one by one, into an empty laundry basket.
 My husband is measuring wood for his latest project - building a shoe rack.
 Guilt is dripping from his face.